-AMPAC analytical labs implemented test methods using LC-HRMS and GC-MS to identify trace NDMA in drug substance and drug products.
+AMPAC Analytical labs implemented test methods using LC-HRMS and GC-MS to identify trace Nitrosamines in drug substance and drug products.

-NDMA is a difficult molecule to detect.
-General analytical tests previously used by the industry for release of API/DP may not have been able to detect the presence of NDMA.
+NDMA and Nitrosamines are difficult molecules to detect.
+General analytical tests previously used by the industry for release of API/DP may not have been able to detect the presence of Nitrosamines.
 AMPAC Analytical Labs has implemented methodologies to detect this class of impurities using LC-HRMS as well as GC-MS.